securitywithoutborders/guide-to-quick-forensics/ios/extract.md

 # Extract Data for Further Analysis

 [libimobiledevice](http://www.libimobiledevice.org/) is a cross-platform software library that allows to interact with iOS devices.
+It can be used to perform a backup of the iPhone data, which may provide interesting data for a forensic analysis.

+**Unlike other solutions presented in this guide, this backup will extract all the user data from the different applications and thus contains a lot of private information from the user (photos, messages etc.).
+Be mindful of what you do with it, and make sure the device owner consent to this extraction and to what is done with the data.**

 ## Install